-It has the perfect weather, beautiful beaches, adorable shops, great people, and best (kill me for actually admitting to say this word) vibe!
+Home to perfect weather, beautiful beaches, adorable shops, great people, and best (kill me for actually admitting to say this word) vibe!
+In this 4 day San Diego Itinerary, you will get to see all the romantic stops like Sunset Cliff Natural Park, San Diego Zoo, romantic dinners in La Jolla Cove, and SO much more!

 There’s a chance that this post contains affiliate links.
 I may receive a small commission (at no extra cost to you), that goes directly towards little Rosie’s dog treats!